sindresorhus/df/readme.md

 ### df.file(file)

-Returns a `Promise<Object>` with the space info for the filesystem the supplied file is part of.
+Returns a `Promise<Object>` with the space info for the filesystem the given file is part of.

 #### file

 Type: `string`

-The path to a file on the filesystem to get the space info for.
+Path to a file on the filesystem to get the space info for.

 ## License